polyphony-chat/docs/docs/Protocol Specifications/core.md

 #### 6.1.3 Key rotation

-A session can choose to rotate their ID-Cert at any time.
-This is done by generating a new identity key pair, using the new private key to generate a new CSR, and sending the new Certificate Signing Request to the home server, along with at least one new KeyPackage and a corresponding 'last resort' KeyPackage, if encryption is offered.
-The home server will then generate the new ID-Cert, given that the CSR is valid and that the server accepts the creation of new ID-Certs at this time.
+A session can choose to re-generate their ID-Cert at any time.
+This is done by taking an identity key pair, using the private key to generate a new CSR, and sending the new Certificate Signing Request to the home server.
+The home server will then generate the new ID-Cert, given that the CSR is valid.
+Actors can only re-generate ID-Certs for their current session, identified by their session ID and session token.
+Other sessions can only be invalidated by [revoking them](#614-early-revocation-of-id-certs).

-Rotating keys is done by using an API route, which requires authorization.
+Re-generating an ID-Cert is a [sensitive action](#412-sensitive-actions), performed by using the appropriate API route.

-!!! note

-    Sessions can request a new ID-Cert for any session of the same actor.
-Most other, currently existing services also allow for this, as it is a common use case for user to want to, perhaps, log out of devices they no longer use.
-Depending on your use case, this might be a security concern.
-Whether and how this risk is mitigated is up to concrete implementations.

 Home servers must keep track of the ID-Certs of all users (and their clients) registered on them, and must offer a clients' ID-Cert for a given timestamp on request.
 This is to ensure messages sent by users, even ones sent a long time ago, can be verified by other servers and their users.
 This is because the public key of an actor likely changes over time and users must sign all messages they send to servers.
-Likewise, a client should also keep all of its own ID-Certs stored perpetually, to potentially verify its identity in case of a migration.

 Users must hold on to all of their past key pairs, as they might need them to [migrate their account in the future](#7-migrations).
 How this is done is specified in [section 6.3: Private key loss prevention and private key recovery](#63-private-key-loss-prevention-and-private-key-recovery).

 The lifetime of an actor ID-Cert should be limited to a maximum of 60 days.
 This is to ensure that even in a worst-case scenario, a compromised ID-Cert can only be used for a limited amount of time.
-The renewal of an ID-Cert is considered a [sensitive action](#412-sensitive-actions) and should require a second factor of authentication.
+"Renewing" an ID-Cert consists of:

+1. Revoking the old ID-Cert
+2. Requesting a new ID-Cert with the same [session ID](#6113-session-ids) as the old ID-Cert.

 A client that has this second factor of authentication stored should renew the ID-Cert of the authenticated actor without further interaction.

 Server ID-Certs should be rotated way less often (every 1-3 years).
 Only rotate a server ID-Cert